sophieggee/madamesuperstar.com/static/content/blog/2023-12-11-earth-rotating.md

 It would take a lot more bravery than previously addressed to dive into my grappling with coming-of-age in such specifics, but I should say that the acknowledgment of one’s own accountability in its entirety is no picnic.

 ***<p style="text-align: center;">August 3rd: “Apparently extended periods of time as short as 15 minutes in high decibel environments can lead to permanent nerve damage in ears.
-It sometimes feels that these past two years have contained so many unthinkable, unimaginably damaging days, and I start to wonder which of it all is permanent.”</p>***
+It sometimes feels that these past two years have contained so many unthinkable, unimaginably damaging days and I start to wonder which of it all is permanent.”</p>***

 For me, facing my faith in a new light will always feel hand-in-hand with my experience of discovering the world as an adult, but the two can and should be addressed as separate entities.